Application for Membership: Associate or Signature

 - Application form must be filled out in its entirely.
 Only online applications will be accepted.

-- You must include five image of your work for consideration for membership.
-The images must meet the minimum size guidelines (Minimum 1024 pixels on the shortest side) and must be clear.
 Your application is being judged largely on your work, so make sure the images meet the criteria for judging

 - An application fee of $20 must be paid by PayPal at the time of submitting the application.
 After your application is submitted you will be directed to a page to complete the payment.
 Applications that do not include payment will be delayed and may miss the judging deadline and/or will have to be resubmitted.

 Notification: Images are juried by the PSA Membership Committee regularly.
 You will be notified by email of jury’s decision as to membership status: Associate Member, Signature Member, or not accepted.

 Dues and Fees: If you have been juried as a new member you will be billed accordingly depending on your new membership status as follows:

 Associate Member: $60 dues + $100 initiation fee (one-time expense)

 Signature Membership: $75 dues + $100 initiation fee (one-time expense)

 Pastel Society of America is a not-for-profit organization – 501 (c) (3)

 PSA Signature Membership shall be granted to artists who meet these criteria:

 - Artists whose paintings could be seriously considered for inclusion in the Annual